ucrawler/nntplexer/README.md

 simply share your account with friends and family using your home computer

-Can be compiled for any OS.
+Can be compiled for any OS and doesn't require any dependancies.

 Inspired by https://github.com/ovpn-to/oVPN.to-Advanced-NNTP-Proxy